Searching for

 Yao Xiao

 was born and raised in Beijing, China.
-Yao is an April 2013 graduate of Stanford University with a Master of Science Degree in Structural Engineering.
+Xiao graduated from Stanford University in 2013 with a Master of Science degree in Structural Engineering.
 She also holds a BS in Architectural Engineering, received from the Illinois Institute of Technology in May 2011.

 Terms of Use